nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 SES is unable to automatically program the network sample :ref:`zephyr:bluetooth-hci-rpmsg-sample` to the network core when it is added as a child image.
 To program the network sample to the network core, see `Programming the network sample from SES`_.

-A dedicated network sample can be built and flashed by following the instructions in :ref:`gs_programming_ses`.
+A dedicated network sample can be built and programmed by following the instructions in :ref:`gs_programming_ses`.
 Make sure to use ``nrf5340dk_nrf5340_cpunet`` as the build target when building the network sample, and ``nrf5340dk_nrf5340_cpuapp`` or ``nrf5340dk_nrf5340_cpuappns`` when building the application sample.

 Programming the network sample from SES